Lecture: Bunmei Kaika: Political Landscape in Early Modern and Modern Japan (Monique D’Almeida)

 Lecture: Emerging from Darkness: Prints by Hamanishi Katsunori (Dr. Janice Katz)

-https://www.youtube.com/watch?v=5BhD2-1gN_4 Dr. Janice Katz, Roger L. Weston Curator of Japanese Art at the Art Institute of Chicago, discusses her new exhibition, Emerging from Darkness: Prints by Hamanishi Katsunori, on view from April 8 to June 22.
+https://www.youtube.com/watch?v=5BhD2-1gN_4 On May 7, 2026, Dr. Janice Katz, Roger L. Weston Curator of Japanese Art at the Art Institute of Chicago, discussed her exhibition, Emerging from Darkness: Prints by Hamanishi Katsunori (on view from at the Institute April 8 to June 22, 2026).
 Over his long and distinguished career, Hamanishi (born 1949) has focused on the production of mezzotint prints.
-Mezzotints are perhaps the most demanding of all print techniques and are…
+Mezzotints are perhaps the most…

 Lecture: The Infinite Artistry of Japanese Ceramics (Dr. Monika Bincsik)

-https://www.youtube.com/watch?v=sr7lse8aGWs Following her popular in-person exhibition tour in February 2026, Dr. Monika Bincsik, Diane and Arthur Abbey Curator for Japanese Decorative Arts at the Metropolitan Museum of Art, presented a lecture on April 23, 2026, to discuss the exhibition she has curated in the Arts of Japan Galleries of the museum, which will be on view until August 8, 2027, in three rotations.
-(The current…
+https://www.youtube.com/watch?v=sr7lse8aGWs Following her popular in-person exhibition tour in February 2026, Dr. Monika Bincsik, Diane and Arthur Abbey Curator for Japanese Decorative Arts at the Metropolitan Museum of Art, presented a lecture on April 23, 2026, to discuss the exhibition she has curated in the Arts of Japan Galleries of the museum, on view until August 8, 2027, in three rotations.
+(Harry Packard: The Infinite Artistry…

 Lecture: Staging the Samurai (Dr. Rosina Buckland)